Strengthening UNLV Device Security With SentinelOne

 What to Expect

-- SentinelOne will automatically install on Windows devices (via MECM) and Mac devices (via JAMF).
+- SentinelOne will automatically install on Windows devices that have Software Center and Mac devices that have UNLV IT Support Hub.
 No action is needed.

-Installation process (Devices NOT enrolled in Mobile Device Management)
+Installation process (Devices NOT enrolled in Device Management)

-- Manual installation is possible, but it is recommended to get enrolled in the proper MDM platform.
+- Manual installation is possible, but it is recommended to get enrolled in the proper device management platform.
 If your device is supported by OIT, please submit a ticket.

 - If your device is supported by a departmental IT team, please contact that team directly.